notexdotlive/notex/README.md

 \*Without an account, your notes will be stored in your browser's local storage.
 If you create an account, your notes will be stored in a database and synced across all your devices.

 > If you create an account, your notes will be stored encrypted in a database. and synced across all your devices.
-Your notes will be decrypted only in your device, so no one can read your notes, but you.
+Your notes will be decrypted only in your device, so no one can read your notes, only you.

 ## Tech Stack